 A breather membrane is a water-resistant, moisture vapour permeable membrane used to provide temporary weather protection during construction, and secondary protection from moisture once the building is complete.

-The timber frame structure should always be protected by a breather membrane.
+The timber frame structure should always be protected by a breather membrane facing the external wall cavity.